michaelmusty/.dotfiles/README.markdown

 It expands based on context to include these elements in this order:

-*   Whether in a Git repository if applicable, and punctuation to show whether there are local modifications at a glance; Subversion and Mercurial support can also be enabled
+*   Whether in a Git repository if applicable, and punctuation to show whether there are local modifications at a glance; Subversion support can also be enabled (I need it at work)
 *   The number of running background jobs, if non-zero
 *   The exit status of the last command, if non-zero